Program overview

 • Community Healthcare Organization: Engage in community-based programs aimed at improving the health and well-being of seniors.

-• Hospital: Provide specialized care in acute settings, focusing on the needs of elderly patients.
+• Hospital: Provide specialized nursing care in acute care settings, focusing on geriatric patients.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.